koot-labs/telegram-bot-dialogs/README.md

 ## About this fork

-Original package is not maintained anymore and does not support Telegram Bot API PHP SDK v3.
+The Original package [is not maintained anymore](https://github.com/koot-labs/telegram-bot-dialogs/commit/e9c7667e56e419a7053125b40c473ce4b8d7f9c8) and does not support Telegram Bot API PHP SDK v3.
 The goal of the fork is to maintain the package compatible with the latest [Telegram Bot API PHP SDK](https://github.com/irazasyed/telegram-bot-sdk), PHP 8+ and Laravel features, focus on stability, better DX and readability.